-We evaluated a number of data analytics frameworks for their suitability for biomolecular simulations (section Evaluation of task-parallel frameworks) and compared them for typical trajectory analysis algorithms against each other and an MPI-based implementation.
+We evaluated a number of data analytics frameworks for their suitability for biomolecular simulations (Sec.
+4.4.1) and compared them for typical trajectory analysis algorithms against each other and an MPI-based implementation.
 The resulting picture is multi-faceted and provides a decision framework for users to choose a suitable data analytics frameworks.
-As part of this work we also developed and implemented production grade parallel versions of algorithms for which we previously only had serial versions (section New algorithms and production-grade implementations) and a new library (PMDA, "parallel MDAnalysis") that provides a platform for these algorithms.
-We also identified a barrier to achieving better scaling in parallel trajectory analysis, namely the I/O, and provide proof-of-concept solutions to overcome this problem (section I/O in parallel trajectory analysis).
+As part of this work we also developed and implemented production grade parallel versions of algorithms for which we previously only had serial versions (Sec.
+4.4.2) and a new library (PMDA, "parallel MDAnalysis") that provides a platform for these algorithms.
+We also identified a barrier to achieving better scaling in parallel trajectory analysis, namely the I/O, and provide proof-of-concept solutions to overcome this problem (Sec.
+4.4.3).

-3.3 Image Processing: Polar/Remote sensing
+3.3.
+Image Processing: Polar/Remote sensing